-Since Homeschool Planner Plus is designed to be used for many years, it is better to use a hard copy of our printable monthly and yearly calendars.
+Since Homeschool Planner Plus is designed to be used for many years, it is better to use a hard copy of our printable homeschool planner with monthly and yearly calendars.

 Is there an easy way to enter dates when I am creating assignments?

-Why don’t the grades from each Course Details Page automatically transfer to the Transcript and Report Card sheets?
+Why don't the grades from each Course Details Page automatically transfer to the Report Card sheets?

 This is prevented for the same reason that you can't enter the courses once in the Course Planner and have them show up in Course Details.
 In order to create a workbook that would have enough Course Details pages for every course a child might take, there would be an excessive number of tabs across the bottom (possibly hundreds of tabs).
 Once the numerical grade for each course is manually transferred to the appropriate cell on the Report Card sheet, the formulas will automatically calculate the GPA for the student.